 Strange, right?
 This is the age of ATMs and virtual banking, then how come there’s still a huge number of human bank tellers?
 So what is the logic behind this?
 As ATMs were introduced, the number of bank tellers fell.
 But the banks saw that it had become cheaper to open new branches.
 More human tellers were needed for these branches.
 The job role had evolved, but they were still employed.

 Now, back to the original question.
 Did you know that we have been automating our tasks for years?
 All the repetitive, mundane and multi-channel actions that take up our time has been automated for a long time.
 In fact, automation is really good for repetitive tasks leaving the creative activities to us.
 But we know that already, right?

 Our primary fear is that technology is evolving at a fast pace.
-Marketing automation and automated processes are improving and becoming more efficient every day.
+Marketing automation and AI powered bots are improving and becoming more efficient every day.
 Lower operational costs for automated machines would translate to greater profits for most companies.

 Take a look around you.
 You are using smart-home devices, relying on wearables, and using more automated products than you can ever think of.
 Automation is not coming, it is here already.